007jbks/C-Library-for-Machine-Learning/README.md

 Testing Code to evaluate its performance on a simple dataset

-You can use this implementation to understand how Linear Regression works, or as a foundation for implementing more complex models and machine learning algorithms in C++.
+You can use this implementation to understand how these algorithms work, or as a foundation for implementing more complex models and machine learning algorithms in C++.